chawagne/accumulator-problems/README.md

 # Accumulator Problems

+This project is Galvanize coursework I completed in early 2017.

 These are exercises to help you learn how to write basic algorithms and test your understanding on programming logic.